AbhinavMir/databases/readme.md

 ## Dosa : Database of Simple Appends

-[on hold till end of year] Redoing this in Python - easier to import base level packages (csv, json), very readable and most young devs dabble with python once at the very least.
+Redoing this in Python - easier to import base level packages (csv, json), very readable and most young devs dabble with python once at the very least.

 Aim: Walk you through the depth of databases, without overwhelming you.